-Application Note: Only after the signer is authorized to use his/her signature key, the signature key is allowed for signing.
+Application Note: Based on [2], only after the signer is authorized by the IDP or the SSA to use his/her signature key, the signature key is allowed for signing.
 Besides signatures keys all other keys are support keys.

-1.3.2.2.2 Use Case 1: Local signing
+1.3.2.3.2 Use Case 2: Support for Remote Server Signing